By Pamela Doan

 I still have to look up a woody plant’s growth habits to know when and how to prune and always will.

 I’d always wanted to join a community garden when I lived in Brooklyn and there was a waiting list.
 When Miriam Wagner reached out to me about the community garden on Elizabeth Healy’s property, I signed up for it as I was interviewing her.
 I met lovely people, got to see lovely plants, and appreciated seeing the diverse approaches and styles of all the gardeners.

 It’s my job to ask people questions and learn.
 That’s my favorite part of garden writing.

 I’ve met incredibly interesting people who inspire me constantly.
 There’s so much to know about plants and it’s imperative that we understand what’s happening with climate change.
 The intelligence of the questions that are being explored by researchers and through citizen science efforts gives me hope in this staggeringly complicated time of rapid change in the natural world.

 We’re fortunate to have innovative projects and organizations locally such as Scenic Hudson, Constitution Marsh, the Cornell Cooperative Extension, the Lower Hudson Partnership for Invasive Species Management, the Cary Institute and Riverkeeper, to name a few.

 Writing a column about gardening brings your interests front and center and it’s a pleasure to share stories.

 I’ve met so many great people who I instantly have a connection with through gardening.
 Thank you to current and future friends for the questions, suggestions and curiosity.
 You can always reach me at email@example.com.

-To browse past columns, click here.The Current is a nonprofit supported by its readers; please consider a tax-deductible contribution.
+To browse past columns, click here.The Current is a nonprofit supported by its readers and provided free to the community.
+Please consider a tax-deductible contribution of $5 per month.